hollowdll/hakjdb/docs/kvdbctl-commands/generated/kvdbctl_db_delete.md

 ### Synopsis

-Delete a database with the specified name.
+Delete the database with the specified name.
 Returns the name of the deleted database.

 ```
 kvdbctl db delete NAME [flags]